 Honorable mention goes to 285 pound Viking wrestler Kainan Lane.
 The senior heavyweight came away from the state tournament with a fifth place finish, rebounding from a pair of losses to pin his final opponent in one-minute-40-seconds.

 Sponsored by Skyline Roofing and Continuous Gutters and T. R. Hunter Real Estate

-Our Town is sponsored by Andy Baber of Edward Jones Investments; Holloway and Associates CPA’s; the Archives Photo Restoration Specialists, Lane Community College in Florence, Siuslaw Public Library and PeaceHealth.
+It’s all sponsored by Andy Baber of Edward Jones Investments; Holloway and Associates CPA’s; the Archives Photo Restoration Specialists, Lane Community College in Florence, Siuslaw Public Library and PeaceHealth Peace Harbor Medical Center.
 It airs on KCST, FM 106.9, the first Wednesday of each month between 4:00 and 6:00 PM; then again the next morning on KCFM, AM1250-FM 104.1 from 10:00 AM to noon.